chocolatey/docs/input/en-us/creating-packages/automatic-packages.md

 1. Ensuring you are on the latest version of Chocolatey - `choco upgrade chocolatey`.
 1. Open PowerShell (or cmd.exe) and head to the automatic package folder you are using.
 This should be "repolocation\automatic".
 1. Run `choco new <name> --auto [options]`.
-You can use a different package template if you have those installed - see https://chocolatey.org/docs/commands-new for all options or run `choco new -?`.
-For package templates, see https://chocolatey.org/docs/how-to-create-custom-package-templates.
+You can use a different package template if you have those installed - see [new command](./commands/new) for all options or run `choco new -?`.
+For package templates, see [how to create custom package templates](../how-tos/create-custom-package-templates).
 1. Inspect the output.
 Merge in your existing package logic if you have an existing package you are converting.
 1. Ensure that `checksumType` and `checksumType64` is `sha256` as this is the type the updater will generate.
 1. Make any adjustments you need to the package to prepare for packaging.